Guidelines

 Strong

-For laboratory testing, include complete blood count, with white blood cell differential, and coagulation profile.
+Include complete blood count, white blood cell differential, and coagulation profile for laboratory testing.

 Strong